EseAlli/algo-rhymes/README.md

 # Contributions

 Contributions are very welcome.
-Read the [contributing guide](https://github.com/arausly/algo-rhymes/blob/main/CONTRIBUTING.md).
+Read the <a href="./CONTRIBUTING.md"> contributing guide

 ## Contributors